kgrid/specs/docs/activationSpec.md

 The activator MUST install KOs and provide access to their functions based on the deployment data.

+The activator MIGHT support installation of KOs that are implemented using different versions of kgrid (for more detail on different kgrid versions please refere to [Kgrid Knowledge Objects](https://github.com/kgrid/koio/kgrid_knowledge_objects.md) on our koio ontology repository).
+The activator MUST specify in its documentation that which kgrid versions it supports.

+When activating kgrid 1 KOs, the activator MUST consider the engine of each KO, listed in their deployment file, to only install the ones that are compatible with the activator.
+For kgrid 2 KOs the activator MUST look at the engine of each service, listed in metadata, to only install the KO services that are compatible with the activator.

+The activator SHOULD use the engine specific detail from the deployment file to perform KO installation.

 The activator MUST use a routing mechanism to be able to direct requests for each endpoint to the corresponding function.
 Each KO MAY have multiple routes (endpoints).

-The activator MUST consider the engine of each KO, listed in their deployment file, to install only the ones that are compatible with the current activator.
-The activator SHOULD use the engine specific detail from the deployment file to perform KO installation.

 The activator SHOULD keep track of the KO status and error from loading to installation.
 It SHOULD update KO’s activation status and error with the status and errors of the installation.